 The concept of academic adjustments is not aimed at giving students with disabilities undue special advantages in order to help them pass, nor does it require that they be graded on a different scale from their classmates; it requires educational access and opportunity, not a guarantee of success.

 A student qualifies for disability services at Cornell when the student provides current documentation of the disability from a medical doctor (M.D.), educational or school psychologist (Ph.D.), or other individual licensed by the state of origin to diagnose learning or physical disabilities, to the Office of Academic Support and Advising, where it is placed on file as a confidential record.
 Cornell College reserves the right to determine what constitutes appropriate documentation.
-The student must also request appropriate accommodation from the instructor of each course within the first three days of each term.
+The student must also request appropriate accommodation from the instructor of each course within the first three days of each Block.

 More information about accommodations for students with learning disabilities is available on the Cornell web site under "Disability Services."